Theoretical Validation of the Latent Optimally Partitioned-$\ell_2/\ell_1$ Penalty with Application to Angular Power Spectrum Estimation: Application of the LOP- penalty for APS Estimation in MIMO systems

 \subsection{Proposed method for APS estimation}

 To tackle the challenging APS estimation problem, we propose to exploit block-sparsity of APS by the LOP-$\ell_2/\ell_1$ penalty.
-As indicated in \cite{Song:ML_APS_GroupSparse,Khalilsarai:ML_APS_GroupSparse}, APS is block-sparse in many practical propagation environments; however, the block-sparsity of APS is difficult to exploit because the desired block partition depends on the unknown propagation environment.
-Motivated by our theoretical result (Theorem \ref{theo:ConditionLOPpenEqualL2L1}), we apply the LOP-$\ell_2/\ell_1$ penalty for addressing this problem.
+As indicated in \cite{Song:ML_APS_GroupSparse,Khalilsarai:ML_APS_GroupSparse}, APS is block-sparse in many practical propagation environments.
+However, the block-sparsity of APS has been difficult to exploit because the desired block partition depends on the unknown propagation environment.
+Motivated by our theoretical result (Theorem \ref{theo:ConditionLOPpenEqualL2L1}), we apply the LOP-$\ell_2/\ell_1$ penalty for addressing this difficulty.

 We also propose to use the generalized Moreau enhanced (GME) version of the LOP-$\ell_2/\ell_1$ penalty.
-While Theorem \ref{theo:ConditionLOPpenEqualL2L1} demonstrates that the LOP-$\ell_2/\ell_1$ penalty is free from the underestimation due to the block containing components of different magnitudes, the LOP-$\ell_2/\ell_1$ penalty tends to underestimate large-magnitude components because its value increases with the magnitudes of nonzero components in $\bm{x}$ (see \eqref{eq:LOPl2l1EqualMixedL2L1WithDesiredBlock}).
+While Theorem \ref{theo:ConditionLOPpenEqualL2L1} demonstrates that the LOP-$\ell_2/\ell_1$ penalty is free from the underestimation caused by the block containing components of widely different magnitudes, the LOP-$\ell_2/\ell_1$ penalty tends to underestimate large-magnitude components because its value increases with the magnitudes of nonzero components in $\bm{x}$ (see \eqref{eq:LOPl2l1EqualMixedL2L1WithDesiredBlock}).
 To remedy this drawback, following the approach of \cite{Kuroda:CNC_GME_MI}, we design the GME-LOP-$\ell_2/\ell_1$ penalty $\Psi_{\bm{B},\alpha}\colon\mathbb{R}^{N}\rightarrow\mathbb{R}$ as the difference between the LOP-$\ell_2/\ell_1$ penalty and its generalized Moreau envelope, i.e.,

 where $\bm{B} \in \mathbb{R}^{J \times N}$ can be adjusted to control the shape of $\Psi_{\bm{B},\alpha}$.
 The next proposition on the boundedness of $\Psi_{\bm{B},\alpha}$ suggests that the generalized Moreau enhancement remedies the increase of the penalty value, and hence mitigates the underestimation tendency.